spencertipping/bipolar/neurotransmitters.md

 ## NMDA receptors: up- and down-regulating neurotransmission
+These are a big deal and are a bit confusing.
+NMDA receptors have two binding sites, the glycine site and the glutamate site.
+However, other substances can activate each:

++ The glycine site can be activated by glycine or, more potently, D-serine
++ The glutamate site can be activated by glutamate or, less potently, aspartate

+There's a whole section on this [here](https://en.wikipedia.org/wiki/NMDA_receptor#Ligands).

+NMDA receptors are influenced by a lot of psychoactive drugs, including alcohol, benzodiazepines, PCP, DXM, ketamine, N₂O, and probably more.

+Additionally, NMDA receptors, neuron activation voltages, and trace minerals are related:

+> Activation of NMDA receptors results in the opening of an ion channel that is nonselective to cations, with a combined reversal potential near 0 mV.
+While the opening and closing of the ion channel is primarily gated by ligand binding, the current flow through the ion channel is voltage dependent.
+Extracellular magnesium (Mg2+) and zinc (Zn2+) ions can bind to specific sites on the receptor, blocking the passage of other cations through the open ion channel.
+Depolarization of the cell dislodges and repels the Mg2+ and Zn2+ ions from the pore, thus allowing a voltage-dependent flow of sodium (Na+) and small amounts of calcium (Ca2+) ions into the cell and potassium (K+) out of the cell.

 + [NMDA receptor](https://en.wikipedia.org/wiki/NMDA_receptor)
   + [Excitotoxicity](https://en.wikipedia.org/wiki/Excitotoxicity), particularly due to [glutamate](https://en.wikipedia.org/wiki/Glutamate_(neurotransmitter))
+    + [Glutamine](https://en.wikipedia.org/wiki/Glutamine), which is metabolized to glutamate (I think after it crosses the BBB)
     + [Theanine](https://en.wikipedia.org/wiki/Theanine): a safe and neuroprotective glutamate antagonist found in matcha tea that I think everyone should be familiar with (I discuss it in the context of alcohol use [here](alcohol-substitution.md))
   + [GABA](https://en.wikipedia.org/wiki/Gamma-Aminobutyric_acid), the NMDA inhibitor (relaxant) people upregulate with alcohol and benzodiazepines
   + [GABA receptor agonist](https://en.wikipedia.org/wiki/GABA_receptor_agonist)